Atanarjuat: The Fast Runner: Critical reception

 The goals of the film were first to show how for thousands of years Inuit communities had survived and thrived in the Arctic, and second to introduce the new storytelling medium of film to help Inuit communities survive long into the future.
 Doug Alexander wrote in the Canadian historical magazine The Beaver that Atanarjuat "is an important step for an indigenous people who have, until recently, seen their culture recorded by outsiders".
 Jennifer L. Gauthier of CineAction wrote "Atanarjuat was made primarily for Inuit audiences so that they could see positive and accurate images of themselves on the screen".
 Director Kunuk put it a little more bluntly: "Four thousand years of oral history silenced by fifty years of priests, schools, and cable TV".
 He explained, "I first heard the story of Atanarjuat from my mother".
 "Kids all over Nunavut are playing Atanarjuat in the streets," said producer Norman Cohn in a 2002 interview.
 At one point the production company was considering making Atanarjuat action figures.

 In 2004, critics and filmmakers in the Toronto International Film Festival named the film fifth in the Top 10 Canadian Films of All Time.
-In the next update in 2015, it placed first, prompting Steve Gravestock to comment, "This is likely the first time that a film by an indigenous filmmaker has topped a poll of national cinema."
+In the next update in 2015, it was placed first, prompting Steve Gravestock to comment, "This is likely the first time that a film by an indigenous filmmaker has topped a poll of national cinema."
 The Nunatsiaq News heralded the choice as a sign Atanarjuat: The Fast Runner "has stood the test of time".
 However, Eric Moreault, writing for La Presse, dismissed Atanarjuat's first-place finish as nonsensical, noting Mon oncle Antoine topped all previous versions.
-On Rotten Tomatoes, the film has a positive 91% "Certified Fresh" based on 98 reviews, with an average rating of 8/10.
-The site's consensus reads, "Compelling human drama and stunning cinematography make The Fast Runner an absorbing experience".
-On Metacritic the film has a score of 91 out of 100 based on 29 critics indicating critical acclaim.